 Buds are smaller, can comfortably fit with a wing or hook design, and aren’t likely to get in the way.
 Get more info on the subject of earbuds vs. headphones.

-You can also check earbuds or on-ear headphones for workout guide.
+You can also check the earbuds vs. headphones guide.

 Where are You Working Out?